 bacteria germ

 Where are the most germs in your house?
 Refrigerator?
 Toilet?
-Not Sure?
 Take our What are the dirtiest areas of your house quiz to learn the answer!

 avocados